Widows are part of the journey to gender equality

 The first ever resolution on widows by the UN General Assembly since the formation of the United Nations Commission on the Status of Women (CSW) was recently adopted, sending waves of hope to many widows across the world.

-According to the UN, widows account for approximately 258 million people globally; in Kenya, they are nearly eight million, comprising 15 per cent of the population.
+According to the UN, widows account for about 258 million people globally; in Kenya, they are nearly eight million, comprising 15 per cent of the population.

 However, despite this being a significant proportion of the population, widows were never mentioned in the Kenya Population and Housing Census reports until 2019.